 The following table describes how to calculate the checksum for each device.

-- Note 1: The checksum calculation differs depending on the code protect setting.
+Note that the checksum calculation differs depending on the code protect setting.
 Since the program memory locations read out differently depending on the code protect setting, the table describes how to manipulate the actual program memory values to simulate the values that would be read from a protected device.
 When calculating a checksum by reading a device, the entire program memory can simply be read and summed.
-The configuration word and ID locations can always be read - Some older devices have an additional value added in the checksum.
-This is to maintain compatibility with older device programmer checksums.
+The configuration word and ID locations can always be read.

+Note: Some older devices have an additional

+value added in the checksum.
+This is to

+maintain compatibility with older device

+programmer checksums.

-TABLE 4-1: CHECKSUM COMPUTATION
+TABLE 4-1: CHECKSUM COMPUTATIONS

-Device Code Protect Checksum Blank Value 0x25E6 at 0 and Max Address PIC12F629/675 OFF SUM[0x0000:0x3FE] + CFGW & 01FF BE00 89CE ALL CFGW & 0x01FF + SUM_ID BF7F 8B4D
+Device Code Protect Checksum 0x25E6 at 0 and Max Address PIC16F630/676 OFF SUM[0x0000:0x3FE] + CFGW & 01FF BE00 89CE ALL CFGW & 0x01FF + SUM_ID BF7F 8B4D